A mixed characteristic analogue of the perfection of rings and its almost Cohen-Macaulay property: Adjoining -power Roots in a Noetherian Local Domain

 where the vertical map is induced by the Frobenius map.
-As the maps $F_1$ and $F_3$ are surjective, it follows that $F_2$ is also surjective by the snake lemma.
+As the maps $F_1$ and $F_3$ are surjective, it follows that $F_2$ is also surjective by the five lemma.
 So we are done. \end{proof}

-\section{Uniform completion of Tate rings}
+\section{Uniform Completion of Tate Rings}

+The purpose of this section is to prove \Cref{maintheorem} (1) (see \Cref{almostsur1}).
+This can be proved by using perfectoidization introduced in \cite{bhatt2022Prismsa} and its representation by using \(p\)-root closure \cite{ishizuka2024Calculationa}.
+However, we can give a proof of \Cref{maintheorem} (1) by using the uniform completion of Tate rings instead of perfectoidization.
+In order to state the proof of using uniform completions, we will first review the concepts related to it.
+If the readers are only interested in the proof by perfectoidization, they may skip to the end of this section.

-Let $A = A_0[1/t]$ be a Tate ring, where $A_0 \subset A$ is a ring of definition with a pseudo-uniformizer $t \in A_0$.
-We recall the \textit{uniform completion} of a Tate ring.
+Let $A = A_0[1/t]$ be a Tate ring, where $A_0 \subseteq A$ is a ring of definition with a pseudo-uniformizer $t \in A_0$.
+We recall the \emph{uniform completion} of a Tate ring.

-\begin{definition} A Tate ring $A$ is \textit{uniform} if the set of all power-bounded elements $A^\circ$ is bounded, or equivalently, some ring of integral elements of $A$ is a ring of definition of $A$.
-In \cite{NS22}, this property is called \textit{preuniform}. \end{definition}
+\begin{definition} A Tate ring $A$ is \emph{uniform} if the set of all power-bounded elements $A^\circ$ is bounded, or equivalently, some ring of integral elements of $A$ is a ring of definition of $A$ by \cite[Lemma 2.13]{nakazato2022Finite}. \end{definition}

-Any Tate ring can be equipped with the structure as a seminormed ring as follows (see \cite[Definition 2.26]{NS22} for more details).
+Any Tate ring can be equipped with the structure as a seminormed ring as follows (see \cite[Definition 2.26]{nakazato2022Finite} for more details).